dsflow-io/dsflow/README.md

 **Note**: if you're not familiar with the following principles,
 dsflow CLI and dsflow Job Templates will help you adopt them.

-- a) Pipelines are made of jobs
+- a) A pipeline is a chain of jobs
 - b) Separation of compute and storage
 - c) Containerization
 - d) Daily partitions of data